Prag8855/aab/content/guides/losing-your-job.md

 ### Register as unemployed

 You must register as unemployed at the *[Agentur für Arbeit](/glossary/Bundesagentur%20f%C3%BCr%20Arbeit)*.
 You can do this [online](https://www.arbeitsagentur.de/arbeitslos-melden/), [by phone](tel:+498004555500) or in person at the *Jobcenter*.
 You can do this up to 3 months before your last day of work.
-You must do it before your second day of unemployment.[^21] If you wait too long, you get a penalty: you lose 1 week of unemployment benefits.[^19]
+You must do it **before your second day of unemployment**.

 **[Register as unemployed](https://www.arbeitsagentur.de/arbeitslos-melden/)** - Agentur für Arbeit